- What are Solar Renewable Energy Certificates (SRECs)?

 5. Are RECs and SRECs paper certificates?

 No, RECS and SRECs are electronic certificates that receive a unique ID number.
-RECs and SRECs are monitored, counted, and stored on attribute tracking platforms such as PJM-GATS or NEPOOL-GIS (for Mass).
+They are monitored, counted, and stored on attribute tracking platforms such as PJM-GATS or NEPOOL-GIS (for Mass).

 6. How much are SRECs worth?